+5. COMPETITION ROLES 5a.
+Field Umpires Each competing team shall supply a goal umpire who should be of sufficient knowledge and competency to carry out all responsibilities of the position, as defined in the Laws of the Game. i.
+The Goal Umpires will wear appropriate attire and have a minimum of two signalling flags. ii.
+The goal umpires will endeavour to keep the area immediately behind the goal line clear of spectators and other obstructions (refer to WAFC POL.15) iii.
+The goal umpire is not permitted to coach or encourage players. iv.
+Goal Umpires are not permitted to enter the playing field during the game unless instructed to do so by the Field Umpire.
+5b.
+Boundary Umpires Boundary Umpires are not required in Year 5 - Year 6 matches as the Last Possession Rule is applied as per 2d.
+Out of Bounds.

 5. COMPETITION ROLES 5c.
-Goal Umpires Each competing team shall supply a goal umpire who should be of sufficient knowledge and competency to carry out all responsibilities of the position, as defined in the Laws of the Game. i.
-The Goal Umpires will wear the approved attire and have a minimum of two signalling flags. ii.
-The goal umpires will endeavour to keep the area immediately behind the goal line clear of spectators and other obstructions (refer to WAFC POL.15) iii.
-The goal umpire is not permitted to coach or encourage players.
-5d.
-Timekeeper The home team shall supply a Timekeeper for each game.
+Goal Umpires The WAFC will appoint umpires for all matches.
+Should a field umpire not be available to officiate at any match the opposing coaches or team officials may agree to appoint an adult to act in that capacity.
+In such case the appointed umpire shall have the same responsibilities and authority as any umpire appointed by the Umpires Coach.
+Any umpire not appointed by the WAFC under this rule must be: 5d.
+Timekeeper i.
+18 years or older. ii.
+Named on match documents. iii.
+Suitably attired for the match as approved by the WAFC. iv.
+Compliant with all WWC legislation (Working with Children).
+The home team shall supply a Timekeeper for each game.
 The Timekeeper will have a means of keeping time and of indicating the end of each quarter to the field umpire and be deemed to be the official timekeeper.
 6. TEAM ROLES 6a.
-Coaches General A team for any match shall have a coach who is subject to the same investigations and penalties as a player, including suspensions, sanctions and fines.
-Coaches must play all eligible and able players up to the maximum allowed in all home and away matches.
-Coaches must adhere to the Equal Opportunity Policy for all players in all games (refer to WAFC POL.04 Equal Opportunity).
-Accreditation iv.
-Only accredited coaches will be able to be selected on a team sheet. v.
-All head coaches must at minimum be accredited as an age- appropriate Foundation Coach via CoachAFL prior to coaching their first fixtured match. vi.
-If a coach is not a CoachAFL member and does not hold at minimum, an age-appropriate Foundation Coach accreditation, they will not be permitted to coach. vii.
-All assistant coaches must be accredited as an age-appropriate Foundation Coach prior to coaching their first fixtured match. viii.
-All coaching staff must remain within the Coaches Box.
+Coaches General A team for any match shall have a coach who is subject to the same investigations and penalties as a player, including suspensions, sanctions, and fines.
+Coaches must play all eligible and able players up to the maximum allowed in both home and away and finals matches.
+Coaches must adhere to the Equal Opportunity Policy for all players in all games, including finals (refer to WAFC POL.04) Accreditation All head coaches and assistant coaches must at minimum be accredited as an age-appropriate Foundation Coach via CoachAFL prior to coaching their first fixtured match.
+If a coach is not a CoachAFL member and does not hold at minimum, an age-appropriate Foundation Coach accreditation, they will not be permitted to coach.
+Coaches Box All coaching staff must remain within the Coaches Box.
 Only listed coaching staff can remain in the Coaches Box.
-Coaching staff may only exit the Coaches Box at authorised quarter changes, half time and at the conclusion of the match. i.
-Each team is permitted to have a maximum of five people inside the Coaches Box, performing the following roles: Head Coach Assistant Coach / Runner Medical Trainer Team Manager Where the Assistant Coach is unable to perform the duties of Team Runner an additional volunteer may be appointed to perform the duties of Runner.
-This role MUST NOT carry out the duties of a 2nd Assistant Coach.
-6b.
+Coaching staff may only exit the Coaches Box at authorised quarter changes, half time and at the conclusion of the match.
+Each team is permitted to have a maximum of five people inside the Coaches Box, performing the following roles: Head Coach Assistant Coach Runner Medical TrainerTeam Manager 6b.
 Team Manager General i.
 Each team is required to have a team manager who will act as the primary point of contact for umpires, between competing teams and match officials. ii.
 The Home Team Manager is responsible for the welfare of the umpires on match day.
 Coaches Box iii.
 Team managers are permitted inside the coach's box.